 Remote Home Learning

-This week we will be focusing on decimals (remember we are revising the topic so you should be able to complete the assignments using your learning from the year so far).
+This week we will continue to work on fractions, decimals and percentages (remember we are revising the topic so you should be able to complete the assignments using your learning from the year so far).
 Try to show your working out where possible.
 Please read the work carefully as it clearly states which work you do need to submit.

 Each day you will have some arithmetic questions to answer in order to keep your fluency skills ticking over.
 You will find the answers at the end of the work…no cheating!

-Use the PowerPoint to guide you through the steps of the methods used to multiply and divide decimals.
-Examples have been included for you to practise.
+Use the PowerPoint to guide you through the steps of the methods used to converting fractions to percentages.
+There are visual representations and examples included for you to practise.
 Take your time to work through the examples then complete the tasks.
 Your tasks include some calculations to solve followed by mastery questions.

-Lesson 2 – To multiply decimals by integers
+Lesson 2 – To find equivalent fractions, decimals and percentages

-Lesson 3 – To divide decimals by integers
+Lesson 3 – To compare and order fractions, decimals and percentages

-As with the previous lessons, use the PowerPoint to work through dividing decimals by integers.
-There is a short video clip to help explain how to do this as well as examples.
+As with the previous lessons, use the PowerPoint to work through comparing and ordering fractions, decimals and percentages.
 When ready, complete the tasks, showing your working out.
 There are also optional mastery questions.

 Lesson 4 – Challenge questions

-This week, there is a selection of challenge questions on a PowerPoint.
+For Lesson 4, there are a selection of challenge questions on a PowerPoint.
 They are easier to begin with and become more challenging as you work through.
 They are questions from different maths topics and are good to complete as you will be referring back to your mathematical knowledge.
 There are 7 questions to complete and answers can be found on the last slide.
 You do not need to submit answers for these.

 In addition to this, you can still log onto TTRS and MyMaths for additional work.